designstem/projects/colorblindness/index.md

 <br>

-1. Check if your color schemes has some flaws.
+1. Check if your color schemes is flawed.
 2. Adjust your color scheme, if necessary, and check again.
 3. Present your design in class and be ready to explain your choices.